Ex City lawyers create groundbreaking law firm

-I’m working in the new London office of our law firm, Temple Bright.
+At the time of writing in 2013, I’m working in the new London office of our law firm Temple Bright.
 We are based just north of the City in Shoreditch, a vibrant part of town which is full of lateral thinking, creative people.
 My day involves spreading the word about Temple Bright by every means available to me, and doing the juggling that comes with running a growing business.
 I’m a co-founder and I’m very passionate about our firm.
 We have a distinctive vision of how commercial law should be done, and we’ve developed an innovative firm model which makes this a reality.

 Our model has been popular with both clients and lawyers.
 Clients get the promise of attention from a partner on all aspects (as we have no juniors) – so we avoid the common client experience of meeting the smoothly reassuring partner and then being handed over to a recent graduate who debates small points and learns on the job.
 Our fees are reduced as a result of cost-saving technology, and where possible they are fixed from the outset instead of being governed by estimates which are usually exceeded.
 Our lawyers, on the other hand, appreciate our informal culture combined with very high professional standards, increased autonomy without politics and for most, higher earnings than in traditional firms or in-house.